XionVolt/Ai-Ml/README.md

 📂 AI-ML-Learning
 │-- 📜 README.md   # This file, an overview of the repository
 │-- 📂 Terminologies  # Definitions and explanations of AI/ML & math concepts , basically includes theoritical concepts more
-│-- 📂 Practical-Implementations  # Code examples and hands-on projects
+│-- 📂 Practical-Implementations  # Code examples, Jupyter Notebooks for experiments and visualizations │-- 📂 Tools_Platforms  # Useful Ai/Ml tools and platforms
-│-- 📂 Notebooks  # Jupyter Notebooks for experiments and visualizations │-- 📂 Graphs  # Code for plotting various graphs and data visualizations │-- 📂 Models  # Implementations of ML models, from basics to advanced │-- 📂 Resources  # Links to useful articles, books, papers, and tutorials
+│-- 📂 Graphs  # Code for plotting various graphs and data visualizations │-- 📂 Models  # Implementations of ML models, from basics to advanced │-- 📂 Resources  # Links to useful articles, books, papers, and tutorials